Sunday 25 June 2023

 ACRO Throws

 Check the control surface throws in ACRO Mode.
 They may be too small for sufficient control.
 Ideally they should be about 80% of the Manual Mode throws.
 If the throws are too small go to the PID Tuning page and increase the FF parameter for Roll and Pitch, then check throws again.
-If there is no difference between ACRO and MANUAL Mode throws reduce the FF parameters.
+If there is no difference between ACRO and MANUAL Mode throws then FF is too high.

 This will ensure you have enough control to launch in ACRO Mode and some headroom for stabilisation.